 For lunch, duck into the Community Plate for homemade sandwiches and Stumptown coffee served in an attractive, wood-filled space, or check out Sage Restaurant for steaming bowls of homemade soup and hearty sandwiches.
 A visit to Evergreen Aviation & Space Museum will have you gazing in wonder at Howard Hughes' immense Spruce Goose, a "flying boat" with a wingspan wider than a football field.
 The museum also offers a variety of aviation displays, along with a separate museum devoted to space exploration, plus an IMAX theater.
 If you are inclined, a waterpark featuring a gigantic slide descending from a suspended plane is another afternoon option.

-Dinner is waiting at one of McMinnville's excellent restaurants that celebrate the sustainable agriculture movement.
-The elegant and lively La Rambla prepares a vast array of Spanish tapas made from regional ingredients, or you can try their huge platter of paella.
-The Bistro Maison specializes in authentic French bistro fare such as steak au poivre or coq au vin.
-If the weather is fine, dine here in the beautifully landscaped garden.
-Thistle is the latest spot to get foodies salivating.
-Its small menu focuses (naturally) on what's freshest and local — but with creative twists (e.g. rabbit liver parfait with port gelée).
-The wine list here is exceptional, even if it is surrounded by stiff competition.
+Dinner awaits you at one of McMinnville's outstanding restaurants celebrating the sustainable agriculture movement.
+The menu at the elegant and lively La Rambla features a vast array of Spanish tapas prepared from regional ingredients, or you may order their huge platter of paella.
+Another option: The Bistro Maison specializes in authentic French bistro fare such as steak au poivre or coq au vin.
+Thistle is another spot to make foodies salivate.
+Its small menu focuses on what's freshest and what's local — and it doesn't get more Pacific Northwest than elk, winter squash, kale and huckleberry.

-* Willamette Valley image courtesy of the Willamette Valley Visitors Association.
-Youngberg Hill © Frank Barnett Photography.
+* Willamette Valley images courtesy of the Willamette Valley Visitors Association.